-Real estate home service plans are sold through annual contracts in connection with a real estate sale, and payments are typically paid in full at closing.
+Real estate home warranties are sold through annual contracts which occur in connection with a real estate sale.
+These plans are typically paid in full at closing on the real estate transaction.
 First-year revenue from the real estate channel is classified as real estate above.
+At the option of the customer, upon renewal of the contract, the future revenue derived from home warranties sold in this channel is classified as renewal revenue as described above.

-Direct- to-consumer
+Direct-to-consumer

-Direct-to-consumer home service plans are sold through annual contracts when customers request a service plan in response to marketing efforts or when third-party resellers make a sale.
-Customer payments are received either at the commencement of the contract or in installments over the contract period.
+Direct-to-consumer home warranties are sold through annual contracts which occur in response to our marketing efforts.
+Customer payments for direct-to-consumer sales are primarily received in installments over the contract period.
 First-year revenue from the direct-to-consumer channel is classified as direct-to-consumer above.
+At the option of the customer, upon renewal of the contract, the future revenue derived from home warranties sold in this channel is classified as renewal revenue as described above.